-Anthony Curtis Adler is a professor of German and comparative literature at Yonsei University’s Underwood International College in South Korea.
-His most recent books include Celebricities: Media Culture and the Phenomenology of Gadget Commodity Life (2016), Politics and Truth in Hölderlin: ‘Hyperion’ and the Choreographic Project of Modernity (2021), and Bong Joon Ho: Philosopher and Filmmaker (2025).
+Anthony Curtis Adler is a professor of German and comparative literature at Yonsei University’s Underwood International College.
+He is the author of several books, including, most recently, Bong Joon Ho: Philosopher and Filmmaker (Bloomsbury, 2025).

 Anthony Curtis Adler